antonmks/nvParse/README.md

 real    0m1.736s

-The actual gpu parsing is done in just 0.25 seconds.
+And the actual gpu parsing part is done in just 0.25 seconds.